Churchfields Fun Farm & Fairy Trail

 Although our trail is mostly gravel, it is only suitable for all terrain pushchairs.

-After completing the trail, treat yourself to an ice cream or sorbet, made right here on the farm, or maybe even stay for lunch!.
+After working up an appetite why not treat yourself to an ice cream or sorbet, made right here on the farm or maybe even stay for lunch!.

 Important stuff for grown-ups